frncsdrk/avatar/README.md

 ### /avatar

-- POST / - get an avatar with the possiblity to customize it to some degree
+- GET / - get an avatar with the possiblity to customize it to some degree
-  - body
+  - query
     - {integer} width
     - {integer} height
     - {boolean} verticallySymmetric